fariiaakh/MachineLearninginR/README.md

 * Kmeans and Hierarchical Clustering
 * Introductory Text Mining

-For Assignment 1 of the course, we covered basic data cleaning, missing value imputations, writing functions in R to filter, mutate and select specific variables
+For Assignment 1 of the course, we covered basic data cleaning, missing value imputations, writing functions in R to filter, mutate and select specific variables <br>
-\

 For Assignment 2 of the course, the following libraries were used for analysis:
 * tidyverse, dplyr, lmtest, ggplot2, rcompanion, MASS, and corrplot